Latest Digital Marketing Statistics – State of the Industry 2020

 The Most Useful Digital Marketing Stats:

-- The most successful marketers spend 40% of their total marketing budget on content marketing.
+- The marketing executives of some of the most successful companies spend an average of more than 21% of their marketing budget on advertising.

-- Altimeter finds 70% of marketers lack an integrated, consistent content strategy.
+- 70% of marketers lack an integrated content strategy.

 Interesting Digital Marketing Stats